theme-controller/thcon/docs/content/apps/gtk.md

     description: The name of the theme (case-sensitive) to apply in light mode
 example: |
   [gtk]
-  dark = HighContrastInverse
+  dark = "HighContrastInverse"
-  light = HighContrast
+  light = "HighContrast"
 ---